 If you plan on crossing the border with an electronic device, it’s important to know your rights and to take precautions to keep your information safe.
 U.S. Customs and Border Protection (“CBP”) officers have far greater ability to conduct searches at the border than they would inside of the U.S. CBP can search the contents of your electronic devices like phones, tablets, cameras, and laptops without probable cause that you are doing something wrong, and without your permission.

 For Canadian companies, and specifically those in southern Ontario, interested in the U.S. market, Buffalo Niagara is the natural front door.
 These companies can leverage the size of the U.S. market, Made in the U.S.A labels, and much more all from a U.S. location close to their Canadian headquarters.

-I have been working in the Canadian market for over 15 years.
-Many of the companies that I work with are manufacturers or warehouse distribution operations in the Southern Ontario area.
-They tend to be small to medium size companies that have some percentage of U.S. sales and are purchasing U.S. based raw materials.
+I have been working with Canadian companies looking to expand into the U.S. market for over 11 years.
+Many of the companies I work with are manufacturers or warehouse/distribution operations in the Southern Ontario area.
+They tend to be small to medium size companies that have some percentage of U.S. sales and/or are purchasing U.S. based raw materials.